 Now, if through a basic knowledge of price analysis we can discern sentiment towards a stock by using a simple trend definition of higher highs and lows, or lower highs and lows, then that is a very good starting point.
-Also, at our tails we have a naturally up-trending stock market, as well as regular cash payments from many stocks, known as dividends. insider these advantages.
+Also, at our tails we have a naturally up-trending stock market, as well as regular cash payments from many stocks, known as dividends.
 Are we ahead already?

 Today we present a workable trading strategy that takes advantage of the natural tendency for the stock market to trend higher, and with one clear objective – to achieve absolute returns.

 Higher highs and higher lows: This simple process breaks your stocks into two groups, those that are trending up, and those that are not.
 If a stocks is not trending up our preferable option is to be in cash rather than in a declining equity value.

 - We only use the weekly time frame, as it best captures the long-term tendency of the stock market to trend up.

 - We only trade from the buy-side, as per the predominant trend.